 While this doesn’t present an enticing picture for potential investors, there are still a number of foreign businesspeople who are establishing operations in the country.
 Those wishing to do business in Iraq will need to make an effort to gain some objective understanding of the Iraqi people.
 It’s only by operating with a degree of cultural sensitivity that international businesspeople will be able to enhance their business experiences in Iraq.

 Sunday to Thursday, 9am to 5pm.

-The official languages of Iraq are Arabic and Kurdish.
-English is widely spoken in business circles.
+The official languages of Iraq are Arabic and Kurdish, but English is widely spoken in business circles.

 Business dress should be smart and conservative.
 Suits are standard but wearing a tie is not necessary.
 Women should be particularly careful about covering up their arms, legs and hair in public.